Medically reviewed by Drugs.com. Last updated on Aug 12, 2022.

 Other disorders that cause depression symptoms

 Several other disorders include depression as a symptom.
 An accurate diagnosis is the key to getting appropriate treatment.
-The doctor or mental health provider's evaluation will help determine if the symptoms of depression are caused by one of these conditions:
+The doctor or mental health professional's evaluation will help determine if the symptoms of depression are caused by one of these conditions:

 - Cyclothymic disorder.
 Cyclothymic (sy-kloe-THIE-mik) disorder involves highs and lows that are milder than those of bipolar disorder.